Walkaround De Havilland DHC-2 Beaver

 Selection of older photo's of Dutch Beavers as used by the Royal Netherlands air force.

 Photo's / Collection Fred Bachofner (C) Copyright IPMS Nederland

 and at the Anthony Fokker technical school (nineteen eighties):

 DHC-2 with floats

 This DHC-2 Beaver mk.1 has floats with rudders! and a couple extra stabilizer fins.
-Civil aircraft with ICAO code "LN-NCC" (c/n 1167) was seen at Texeal airport, The Netherlands in summer 2016.
+Civil aircraft with ICAO code "LN-NCC" (c/n 1167) was seen at Texel airport, The Netherlands in the Summer of 2016.

 Photographed 2016 by Cees Hendriks (C) Copyright IPMS Nederland

 Some plastic scale models exist of the Beaver.
 The old FROG kit, the Airfix kit and Hobbycraft in 1/72, the later Hobbycraft kit in 1/48.
 Miniwing has a 1/144 kit.

 Enthusiasts, modellers and historians may check-out the KLu Beaver details at the NedMil page here

 This walkaround page was first created January 2012